Poider/scrapperUSAID/Docs and reports/exp.md

 >>Questions
+	extraction -> transform +? (filtering for the last needed infos) -> loading data

+	-can we have a dataset and update on top of it if we link straight to tableau?
+	-there's certain datasets that are uniform and do not really change as theyre from certain databases too that do update on a certain frequency
+	-are we fetchin data from the api each time we try to visualize? cause for that it may be taking more time for data the arrive
+	-currency exchange/navires? and irl api?
+	-we connect a db?
+	-we did extraction and transformation to the data now its time to load it -what she thought bout the ones I picked
+	-data sciences if we dont have the data stored

+--huge rate limit on imf datasets

-	-programs data I linked em, but which is it we wanna show, right now theyre all there -design dial strategy, do we just make one dashboard, this is the dashboard profile of stragtegy things
+	-programs data I linked em to lifemoz, but which is it we wanna show, right now theyre all there -design dial strategy, do we just make one dashboard, this is the dashboard profile of stragtegy things